Alumni

 Laura Macesic

-PhD, May 2011
+PhD, 2011

 Laura studied locomotion in batoids.
 She described the pelvic fin musculature, and quantified how various batoid species use their pelvic fins for a novel form of locomotion - punting.
 This also entailed morphometric and material properties testing of pelvic skeletal elements.
 Laura is currently an assistant professor in the Biology Department at Wheaton College.